 Overall, the whole point is to replicate what you might find with the PayPal invoicing system.
 However, now just about every company in every country can get the same tools.

-If you have any questions about accepting credit cards from any country, drop a line in the comments section below.
+If you have any questions about how to accept credit cards from any country, drop a line in the comments section below.

 header image courtesy of Matthew Lew